Embracing Negative Space in Interior Design

 Ways to Incorporate Negative Space into Your Home

-Now that you understand the importance of negative space, let’s explore some practical tips on how to effectively incorporate it in your décor.
+Now that you understand the importance of negative space, let’s explore some practical tips on how to effectively incorporate it into your décor.

 1. Works with Any Style